mayan-edms/Mayan-EDMS/docs/chapters/quick_labels.rst

 Using quick labels for existing documents
 =========================================

+.. admonition:: Permissions required
+    :class: warning

+    The "Edit document properties" permission is required for this action, either globally or via an ACL for a document or document type.

 #.
 Navigate to the document preview view of the document to rename.
 Make sure
    quick labels for the document type of the document select have been created.